What can we help you with?

 The Dashboards System

-Dashboards are used to represent data that is linked to the system and conveys the information in the form of graphs and charts.
-This shows specific data in real-time as well as past data, which is beneficial as it shows trends over time.
-Dashboards can be created and customised by administrators to show the preferred data.
+Dashboards are used to present data linked to the system, displaying information in the form of graphs and charts.
+They show both real-time and historical data, which is useful for identifying trends over time.
+Administrators can create and customise dashboards to display preferred data.

-Most Dashboard graphs are clickable and can be used to pre-filter the system for selected data.
+Most dashboard graphs are interactive and clickable, allowing users to pre-filter the system for selected data.

 Chart Guide

-The Chart Guide offers a guide on the type of charts that can be created.
-The examples provide visual understanding on charts and what they can display.
-Module examples can be selected by clicking ‘Specific Modules’ and selecting the Module(s) from the dropdown options.
+The Chart Guide provides an overview of the types of charts that can be created.
+It includes examples to give a visual understanding of what each chart type can display.
+Users can select module-specific examples by clicking ‘Specific Modules’ and choosing the relevant module(s) from the dropdown menu.

 Chart Types

-• Map - used to visually pinpoint the location of specific data on the system.
+2. Map: Visually pinpoints the location of specific data within the system.

-Dashboard charts can be filtered to show more specific data.
-Filters can be saved to become permanent or can be applied temporarily.
+Dashboard charts can be filtered to display more specific data.
+Filters can be saved permanently or applied temporarily.

-Charts can be moved by dragging and dropping them to the desired location on the dashboard.
-This can only be done by ‘Unlocking’ the dashboard.
+Charts can be rearranged by dragging and dropping them to the desired location on the dashboard, but this requires ‘unlocking’ the dashboard first.

-The system allows Dashboards to be printed as a physical copy.
+The system also allows dashboards to be printed as physical copies.

 Multiple Dashboards – Private and Public

-Multiple dashboards can be created, which helps to give a deeper insight into the system, as they can be specific to each module.
+Multiple dashboards can be created to provide deeper insights into the system, tailored to specific modules.

-These can be accessed by clicking the ‘More’ button.
+Users can access these by clicking the ‘More’ button.

 Recently Viewed